 In BriefBuilder, you can assign user roles on two levels:

-- Environment level: What is a user allowed to do/see within the environment?
+• Environment level: What is a user allowed to do/see in the BriefBuilder environment?

-- Project model level: What is a user allowed to do/see within a particular project model?
+• Project model level: What is a user allowed to do/see in a particular project model?

-The roles at project model level can be defined, modified and managed at the level of the individual project models.
+The roles at project model level can be defined per project model.
 The environment roles are fixed.
 Both will be explained below.

 Environment roles